 Doctors at the University of Sydney (4) in Australia are conducting studies to connect low back pain and poor sleep.
 In published research they wrote:

 - Poor sleep quality is highly prevalent in patients with low back pain and is associated with high levels of pain, psychological distress, and physical disability.
 Studies have reported the relationship between sleep problems and the intensity of low back pain.
 Accordingly, effective management of low back pain should address sleep quality.

 Clearly we can produce studies that will show how poor sleep negatively affects patients with knee, hip, shoulder, neck, and all joints.
 But the point is clear, sleep and chronic joint pain are connected.

 Pain and insomnia

-- In other words their suggestion was to address the sleep problems to improve the neck pain.
+- In other words, their suggestion was to address the sleep problems to improve neck pain.

 In our opinion, the permanent cure for neck pain and instability is not long-term narcotic medications or steroids, though sometimes a prescription or nerve block is necessary to get a person through the most acute phase of pain.
 Decreasing the acute pain allows the patient to sleep and rest while the Prolotherapy stimulates the ligaments to tighten and properly restore vertebral alignment.